zachmay/inventorium/report.md

 During the Spring 2015 semester, Dr. Hayes introduced our software engineering class to XXXX and XXXX, who are involved with managing technology for Powell County Schools.
-In an experiment in software team management, the class organized into subgroups to design and implement a single software package to aid in tracking the significant inventory of desktop computers, laptops, tablets, and other pieces of technology that XXXX and XXXX were tasked with managing.
+In an experiment in software team management, the class organized into subgroups to design and implement a single software package for tracking the significant inventory of desktop computers, laptops, tablets, and other pieces of technology that XXXX and XXXX were tasked with managing.

 For various reasons, the project was unsuccessful.
-However, being from Eastern Kentucky myself, I was interested in contributing to the project and seeing something really useful delivered to the end users in Powell County.
+However, being from Eastern Kentucky myself, I was interested in completing the project and seeing something really useful delivered to the end users in Powell County.

 During our software engineering course, my subgroup was primarily responsible for the design of